rmt50/100KGP-MSt-PRS/README.md

 # 100KGP-MSt-PRS
 Code for 100KGP MSt project: Assessing the use of polygenic risk scores in the Genomic Medicine Service.

-The scripts and files submitted are for use in my MSt Genomic Medicine research project.
-Repository is set to private, available to Genomic Medicine Course Team for assessment purposes only.
+The scripts and files submitted are for use in my MSt Genomic Medicine research project; made available to Genomic Medicine Course Team for assessment purposes.

 (1) Repository contains the folder 'familial_breast_cancer'.
 This contains scripts which form a pipeline for assessing the polygenic risk for familial breast cancer of certain cohorts within the 100KGP.
 The pipeline is performed within the Genomics England Research Environment.